-- 3. The concession holder is permitted to use longline fishing methods to target Patagonian Toothfish (Dissostichus eleginoides) during the period 1 May to 14 September.
-Further, longline fishing to target Patagonian Toothfish is permitted during the longline season extension period 1 April to 30 April and 15 September to 30 November.
-The extensions to the longline fishing season is subject to a total catch limit of three (3) seabirds per boat as outlined in paragraph 15 below. - 4.
+- 3. The concession holder is permitted to use longline fishing methods to target Patagonian Toothfish (Dissostichus eleginoides) during the period 1 May to 14 September 2025 or until the catch limit is reached.
+Further, longline fishing to target Patagonian Toothfish is permitted during the longline season extension period 1 April to 30 April 2025 and 15 September to 30 November 2025.
+The extensions to the longline fishing season are subject to a total catch limit of three (3) seabirds per boat as outlined in paragraph 16 below. - 4.
 The concession holder must tow paired streamer lines when deploying longlines.
-Each of the two streamer lines must be set up in accordance with specifications of streamer lines and method of deployment given in Annex 25-02/A of CCAMLR Conservation Measure (CM) 25-02 (2018).
+Each of the two streamer lines must be set up in accordance with specifications of streamer lines and method of deployment given in Annex 25-02/A of CCAMLR Conservation Measure (CM) 25-02 (2024).